 Consumers feel like they share an intimate bond with celebrities through their personal, light-hearted Shopping Notes.
 This has created a unique UGC (user-generated content) circle made up of well-known influencers with a massive following.

 On a platform like Xiaohongshu, celebrity endorsements come with a special authenticity.
 Fan BingBing is a classic case of quality over quantity.
-Dubbed “queen of sales” on Chinese social media, she actually temporarily brought down the server of Xiaohongshu one time, thanks to a shopping note endorsing the latest beauty finds she just published.
+Dubbed “queen of sales” on Chinese social media, she once brought down the server of Xiaohongshu after endorsing a beauty product on the platform.

 Marketing on Xiaohongshu